pretagov/projectsmigrator/README.md

 The default setting is ```-f="Estimate:Size:Scale"```

 The default Projects equivilent is "Size" which has a different scale to the default Zenhub story points.

-This is mapped by rank.
+This is mapped by rank (The ```:Scale``` suffix) rather than my word match.
 The 1st estimate option becomes the 1st size option.
 The last estimate option becomes the last size option, and the rest are mapped proportionally.
+Currently there doesn't seem to be an api to read the options for Estimate from zenhub so it assumes the default storypoints. if the value doesn't match one of those then it will pick the closest story point.

-NOTE: currently there doesn't seem to be an api to read the options for Estimate from zenhub so it assumes the default storypoints. if the value doesn't match one of those then it will pick the closest story point.
+If you would like to match by closest then use ```-f="Estimate:Size:Closest"```.
+Closest is based on letters, not numerically.
 ## Sprints

 You can enable transfer of sprint information with ```-f="Sprint:MySprintField"```.